 Here is what Tatiana Lebedzeva, Head of Business Analysis at ScienceSoft, says about NLP technology augmenting chatbots:

 Chatbot technology has developed dramatically in recent years, and the capabilities of chatbots have advanced enormously.
 Now, they can manage impressive loads and have gone far enough in imitating human conversation.
 Modern chatbots are the programs with powerful AI able to support almost natural dialogs and hold long, meaningful conversations.

 Currently, all the major customer service platforms, such as Dynamics 365 Customer Service, offer chatbot solutions or chatbot integration capabilities.
 When a bot can draw from CRM data, it helps facilitate its training and improve its efficiency.
 Among popular platform-based chatbot options are:

 In case you run a customer service solution devoid of chatbot functionality and migrating to other platform feels like a stretch, custom chatbot development is the way to go.
 I advise the following cloud services for building your customer service chatbot:

 To achieve the best results with a customer service chatbot, I recommend you to go iteratively.
 Start with the bot resolving simple queries, periodically verify it with sample dialogues to mark areas where additional bot training is required and slowly add more complex tasks to the list.
 Following this simple formula guarantees that your bot will deliver a steady ROI while improving your services.
 And to measure chatbot success, you can use KPIs similar to those of your service agents, for example, First Call Resolution.
 If you are ready to give a try customer service automation with a chatbot, we at ScienceSoft are ready to help.

-Looking for a way to improve your customer experience?
-Our specialists in customer experience management provide a full cycle of consulting and CX optimization.
+Looking for a way to improve your customer service?
+Our specialists in customer service management provide a full cycle of consulting and optimization.